spiral/docs/docs/en/advanced/serializer.md

 ### Serializer class

-To create a custom serializer in the Spiral Framework, you will need to implement the `Spiral\Serializer\SerializerInterface`.
+To create a custom serializer in Spiral, you will need to implement the `Spiral\Serializer\SerializerInterface`.
 This interface defines two methods that your serializer class must implement:
 `serialize(...)` and `unserialize(...)`.

 Here is an example of a custom serializer class that implements the `SerializerInterface`: